Broken Reality 2000 - AI Programming

 Solution:

-Programmed an IDLE_State that moves NPCs to random points on a timer and triggers random dialog lines every few seconds.
+Programmed an IDLE_State that wanders on timers and triggers random dialog lines.

 randX = Random.Range(newPointRadiusMin, newPointRadiusMax);